At Plunge Pools Gold Coast, we now build not only small plunge pools but also larger concrete pools tailored to your family’s lifestyle.

 ---|---|---|---|

-Professional Pool Cleaning | $1,200 – $2,500 | No time required | Homeowners wanting hassle-free upkeep |
+Professional Pool Cleaning | A$600–1,500/year | No time needed | Homeowners wanting hassle-free upkeep |

 Pro Tip: